meshtastic/meshtastic/.github/ISSUE_TEMPLATE/documentation-change-request.md

 title: "Documentation Change Request"
 labels: ""
 assignees: ""
+body:
+  - type: checkboxes
+    id: terms
+    attributes:
+      label: Code of Conduct
+      description: By submitting this issue, you agree to follow our [Code of Conduct](https://meshtastic.org/docs/legal/conduct/).
+      options:
+        - label: I agree to follow this project's Code of Conduct
+          required: true
 ---

 If you have a question, please post it on our [Meshtastic Discussions page](https://github.com/orgs/meshtastic/discussions) instead.
 This system is reserved specifically for requesting changes to the Meshtastic documentation.